The Importance of Movement Restoration: Climbing Stairs with Ease

 The Pivot: From "Medical" to "Functional"

-"While some struggles are certainly due to chronic medical conditions, many are simply the result of disuse.
+While some struggles stem from chronic medical conditions, many are simply due to disuse.
 Our bodies operate on a 'use it or lose it' policy.
-When we stop challenging our range of motion, our world starts to shrink—one stair at a time."
+When we stop challenging our range of motion, our world starts to shrink—one stair at a time.

 How Movement Restoration Changes the Script